-I went with a camper van from Jucy (you can compare options incl.
-Jucy here) which had a sink with a water tank, a super comfortable bed, a full kitchen, and a solar panel to keep me charged when I was otherwise off the grid.
-It was such a convenient way to do this since I never had to set up a tent, could just drive off and leave easily without leaving a trace, and could keep all of my food refrigerated and cook and eat anywhere and everywhere.
+I went with a camper van from JUCY (you can compare options incl.
+Jucy here) which had a sink with a water tank, a comfortable bed, a full kitchen, and a solar panel to keep me charged when I was otherwise off the grid.
+It was a convenient way to do this since I never had to set up a tent, could pack up and drive easily every morning, and could cook and eat anywhere and everywhere.
 I also encountered some rain on my trip and rain in a camper van is a non-issue but in a tent it can be most uncomfortable.

 Here’s a video with some of the best adventures: